Hanako-san: In popular culture

-The Hanako-san character has appeared in films, manga, anime, and video games.
+The Hanako-san character has appeared in film, literature, manga, anime, and video games.
 She made her first cinematic appearance in the 1995 film Toire no Hanako-san, directed by Joji Matsuoka, in which she is depicted as the benevolent spirit of a girl who committed suicide, and who haunts the toilet of a school.
 She was later depicted in the 1998 film Shinsei Toire no Hanako-san, directed by Yukihiko Tsutsumi, in which she is portrayed as a vengeful ghost who haunts the middle school that she attended before she died.
-She is also depicted in the 2013 film Toire no Hanako-san: Shin Gekijōban, directed by Masafumi Yamada.
+She is also depicted in the 2013 films Toire no Hanako-san: Shin Gekijōban, directed by Masafumi Yamada, and Senritsu Kaiki File Kowasugi!
+File 04: The Truth!
+Hanako-san in the Toilet, directed by Koji Shiraishi.

 Hanako-san appears in the manga series Hanako and the Terror of Allegory, written and illustrated by Sakae Esuno, as the roommate and friend of Daisuke Aso, a private detective who investigates urban legends.
-Hanako-san has also been depicted in the manga series Toilet-Bound Hanako-kun by Iro Aida—which debuted in 2014—in which the character is portrayed as a young boy.
+Hanako-san has also been depicted in the manga series Toilet-Bound Hanako-kun by AidaIro—which debuted in 2014—in which the character is portrayed as a young boy.
 An anime television series adaptation of Toilet-Bound Hanako-kun produced by Lerche premiered in early 2020.
 Other anime series which feature the Hanako-san character include Kyōkai no Rinne, GeGeGe no Kitarō, and Ghost Stories.
 Hanako-san also appears in the anime and video game franchise Yo-kai Watch but is renamed Toiletta in the English versions.

 The Hanako-san legend was also incorporated into the 2020 young adult short story "Who's at the Door?".

+14th Generation Toilet Hanako-san (十四代目トイレの花子さん) is a Japanese idol whose persona is based on Hanako-san.
+Her music encompasses many of the themes of the Hanako-san legend, including violence, death, revenge, and psychosexual issues.

+Hanako has also been seen in the game Spirit Hunter: Death Mark II as the first ghost the main protagonist faces.
+In Breath of Fire II, at the Magic School in HomeTown, there is a female NPC in the upstairs bathroom.
+If you talk to her, you get the dialogue: "Aaaugh!
+It's Hanako!"